PhilipYip1988/python-tutorials/vscode_install_ubuntu/readme.md

 <img src='./images/img_036.png' alt='img_036' width='600'/>

-If a Python script is open in the file explorer:
+## Python Script and Python Shell

+To the left hand side the Python Script file can be opened:

 ```python
 #%% Import Libraries